stackrox/stackrox/scanner/decisions/0009-nvd-cvss-scores.md

 with misspelled or differently spelled strings because `updater` values directly come from Scanner vulnerability updater names.
 * `repeated CVSS` field `cvss_metrics` will always include CVSS metrics from all updaters/data sources, including the Scanner's preferred CVSS metric.
   * This approach simplifies data querying and filtering, as `cvss_metrics` will be the sole field used for filtering data or making policies.
-* Encoding the RHSA/RHEA/RHBA's related CVE allows Scanner V4 to relate the advisory back to the CVE which has the highest score and search NVD for that CVE's score.
-* Other type of advisories like ALAS and USN will not have a score from NVD.
 * OSV.dev sometimes does not related non-CVEs (like GHSAs) back to CVEs.
 When this happens, we cannot determine the CVSS score from NVD.
 * protobufs do not support enums as key types, so we cannot do something like `map<Source, CVSS> cvss_metrics = 13`.
   * We could just use a `string`, but then we run into the same potential pitfalls mentioned previously.